 The standard has six primary goals.

 1. Companies must maintain a secure network.
-This criterion calls for the deployment of reliable firewalls, without putting consumers or merchants through unnecessary hardship.
+This criterion calls for deploying reliable firewalls without putting consumers or merchants through unnecessary hardship.

 2. Cardholder data must be secure.
 You should store vital information such as birth dates, names, Social Security numbers, phone numbers, and postal addresses in databases that are safe against hacking.
 The data should be encrypted before being sent over public networks.